Numed/Numed/README.md

 ## Hello there! 👋
-🔥 Welcome to my sphere of development, where you can see a lot of exciting projects
+Welcome to my sphere of development, where you can see a lot of exciting projects 🔥

 ## About me
 ✍🏻 Constantly self-improving person

-🍃 Be patient for mistakes, they make you stronger
+🍃 Be patient with mistakes, they make you stronger

 ✨ Inspired by developing sites & web applications